Qudus-O/Corrosion-Analysis/README.md

 # Corrosion-Analysis
-As a Metallurgical and Metals Engineer, I utilized my data analysis and scientific skills to visualize how metals corrode over time.
+As a Metallurgical and Materials Engineer, I utilized my data analysis and scientific skills to visualize how metals corrode over time.

 # About the dataset
 The data were obtained and well calculated in the metallurgical corrosion practical lab.